vivienldy/final-project/README.md

 * Tree and Rock Random Placement
 * Shading and Lighting

 #### Techniques:
 - What are the main technical/algorithmic tools you’ll be using?
 Give an overview, citing specific papers/articles.
 * FLIP Tank fluid simulation
-* Transfer the particle motion to heightfield
+* Transfer the particle motion to heightfield, SDF & ray marching maybe?
 * L-system

 #### Design: